onera/Cassiopee/Cassiopee/Transform/doc/source/Transform.rst

 ---------------------------------------

-.. py:function:: Transform.symetrize(a, P, vector1, vector2)
+.. py:function:: Transform.symmetrize(a, P, vector1, vector2)

     ..
 A2.O0.D1

     Symmetrize a mesh with respect to a plane defined by point P and vectors vector1 and vector2.

-    Exists also as an in-place version (_symetrize) which modifies a and returns None.
+    Exists also as an in-place version (_symmetrize) which modifies a and returns None.

     :param a: mesh
     :type a: [array, list of arrays] or [zone, list of zones, base, pyTree]
     :param C: point of the symmetry plane
     :type C: 3-tuple of floats
-    :param vector1: first vector of the symetry plane
+    :param vector1: first vector of the symmetry plane
     :type vector1: 3-tuple of floats
-    :param vector2: second vector of the symetry plane
+    :param vector2: second vector of the symmetry plane
     :type vector2: 3-tuple of floats
     :return: mesh after symmetrization
     :rtype: identical to input